keptn-contrib/prometheus-service/README.md

     ```

 * (Optional) If you want to customize the namespaces of Keptn or the Prometheus installation, replace the environment
-  variable values according to the use case and apply the manifest:
+  variable values according to the use case and apply the manifest (this will automatically disable the autodetect):

     ```bash
     PROMETHEUS_NS=<PROMETHEUS_NS>